MaharshiDSML/Netflix-Company-Case-Study-Python-Libraries/README.md

 I have analyzed the given dataset to extract valuable insights and provide actionable recommendations.

-The data is available in a single csv file :
+The data is available in a single csv file :<br>
-● Show ID : The ID of the show
+● Show ID : The ID of the show<br>
 ● Type: Identifier - A Movie or TV Show
 ● Title: Title of the Movie / Tv Show
 ● Director: Director of the Movie